 First No-Cost Extension

-Only the Signing Officials at the grantee organization can process the no-cost extension via eRA Commons.
+Only the Signing Officials at the recipient organization can process the no-cost extension via eRA Commons.

 - Upon receipt of the notification, the budget and project period end dates are automatically updated to reflect the extension of the respective grant record.
 No separate action is needed by agency staff for this change to take effect.

-- An email notification is automatically sent to agency staff when the grantee submits the extension notification.
+- An email notification is automatically sent to agency staff when the recipient submits the extension notification.

 Missed Deadline for First Extension: send the extension request in writing to your grants management specialist.

-A second or third extension must be submitted at least 30 days before the end of your project period.
-Include the following information:
+A second or third extension must be submitted at least 30 days before the end of the project period.
+The request requires Authorized Organization Representative/Signing Official concurrence and should be emailed to the Grants Management Specialist identified in the most recent Notice of Award (NOA).

-- Amount of funds remaining (estimated unobligated balance) in U.S. dollars.
+- Amount of Direct Costs and Facilities and Administrative (F&A) costs remaining (estimated unobligated balance) in U.S. dollars;

-- Detailed budget reflecting your proposed plans to use the remaining funds during the extension.
+- PHS 2590 Form Page 2 Detailed Budget reflecting the proposed plans to use the remaining funds;

 Contact information for your grants management specialist can be found on the Notice of Grant Award, or through our Grants Management Contact Listing.